What type of Breast Implant is Best?

 In this placement, the implants are placed with- in a pocket of the pectoralis muscle.
 The muscle may need to be slightly stretched to accommodate the implant.
 The submuscular implant is generally considered to be the more secure of the two placement types since the implant is firmly held within a pocket of muscle.
 The type of placement chosen will depend upon several factors, including body type and personal wishes.
 In certain situations, patients may require a certain type of placement due to their lifestyle.
 Athletes often require a subglandular placement so as not to interfere with the function of their pectoralis muscle.
 However, in most cases, Dr. Vinyard uses submuscular placement.
 In general, implants are more easily camouflaged and have a more natural look when done with submuscular placement.

-If Breast Augmentation is a procedure you are interested in, please give us a call to set up a complimentary consultation.
+If Breast Augmentation is a procedure you are interested in, please give us a call to set up a consultation.
 Dr. Vinyard is an expert of Breast Augmentations and can provide you with a personalized plan to the breast that you will love.